-We surveyed our last 100 coach certification students at the beginning of their coach certification program to ask about the primary obstacle to their success.
-This post summarizes the replies of those who want to offer business coaching once they complete our coach certification program.
+We surveyed our last 100 life coach certification students at the beginning of their coach certification program to ask about the primary obstacle to becoming a successful life coach.

 If you’re interested in becoming a coach, you should find some relief in these survey results.
 They let you know that coaches aren’t supposed to be perfect before beginning their coaching career.

 Two things to keep in mind when reading the survey responses in this post:

 - These aspiring coaches hadn’t been trained yet.
 Some of their concerns come from the general uncertainty and lack of experience that coach trainees endure.
 We’ve all been there.